Meekb/StaticCompAdventureSpectacular/README.md

 ### A Static Comp Challenge

 Front-End Project by: [Beth Meeker](https://github.com/Meekb)

+## Instructions
+  * Clone this repo to your local machine
+  * Type index.html to open the page in browser
+  * Or just visit my deployed page (https://meekb.github.io/TuringTradingCards/)

 ## Overview
   Turing Trading Cards is a comp challenge designed to flex some muscle in HTML and CSS while utilizing breakpoints for repsonsive design.